caracal-pipeline/caracal/README.md

 ## Run

-If you installed Caracal manually, activate the virtual environment with:
+If you installed CARACal manually, activate the virtual environment with:
 ```
 source ${caracal-venv}/bin/activate
 ```

-If you installed Caracal with the caratekit.sh script, activate the virtual environment with:
+If you installed CARACal with the caratekit.sh script, activate the virtual environment with:
 ```
 source ${workspace}/${caracal_dir}/caracal_venv/bin/activate
 ```

-Run Caracal with:
+Run CARACal with:

 ```
 caracal - c ${your-configuration-file}

 ```
-For singularity installations, run Caracal as:
+For singularity installations, run CARACal as:

 ```
 caracal -c ${your-configuration-file} -ct singularity -sid ${singularity_pull_folder}